-There are all types of accommodation to be found in Mexico – varying wildly in style, size, quality and price.
-Expats in Mexico might choose to live in an urban apartment block, or an older colonial-style building, perhaps shared by a few other people – or even in a brand-new condominium complex, kitted out with all modern conveniences.
+There are a range of accommodation options in Mexico, varying wildly in style, size, quality and price.
+Expats in Mexico might choose to live in an urban apartment block, or an older colonial-style building, perhaps shared by a few other people, or even in a brand-new condominium complex, kitted out with all modern conveniences.

-Renting property in Mexico
+Renting accommodation in Mexico

-The process of renting property in Mexico – at least, through 'official channels' – can be tricky.
+The process of renting property in Mexico, through "official channels" at least, can be tricky.